dixg/clean-ipython/README.md

-Clean-IPython is a developer tool used to remove leading whitespaces and special characters from code coiped from iPython.
+Clean-IPython is a client-side developer tool used to remove leading whitespaces and special characters from code coiped from iPython.